 The main safety hazard with our project is the lithium-ion battery used to power the hand.
 If not properly managed, it has the potential to outgas and catch fire.
 The only way to put out a lithium-ion battery fire is to wait until it burns out.
 Battery fires can be avoided by keeping the battery within the safe operating area, as defined by the manufacturer.
-This generally entails keeping the battery voltage above 2.7V and below 4.2V, as well as keeping the cell temperature between -40°C and 60°C [11].
+This generally entails keeping the battery voltage above 2.7V and below 4.2V, as well as keeping the cell temperature between 0°C and 45°C during charging.
+Wider temperature ranges apply during discharge and storage.
+This is known as the safe operating area of the lithium-ion cell [11].
 A series of requirements have been written to verify that our BMS keeps the battery within its safe operating area, and the verification procedures do not use an actual battery, to prevent a battery fire in case the BMS does not meet our requirements.
 This is in accordance with #1 and #9 from the IEEE code of ethics [12], as an improperly designed battery management system has the potential to cause serious harm.